RadeonOpenCompute/ROCm_Documentation/ROCm_Libraries/ROCm_Libraries.rst

 The following are the steps to use the library

-  * ROCM 2.0 Kernel, Driver and Compiler Installation (if not done until now)
+  * ROCM 2.2 Kernel, Driver and Compiler Installation (if not done until now)
   * Library installation.

 **ROCM 2.2 Installation**

-To Know more about ROCM refer https://rocm-documentation.readthedocs.io/en/latest/Current_Release_Notes/Current-Release-Notes.html
+To Know more about ROCM refer `here <https://rocm-documentation.readthedocs.io/en/latest/Current_Release_Notes/Current-Release-Notes.html>`_

 **a.
 Installing Debian ROCM repositories**